traefik/traefik/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--

 If you just checked the "Yes" box, be aware that this is probably not a bug.
-The configs between 1.7.X and 2.X are NOT compatible.
+The configurations between 1.X and 2.X are NOT compatible.
 Please have a look here https://docs.traefik.io/v2.0/getting-started/configuration-overview/.

 -->